stfxecutables/ABIDE-eig/notes/dilemmas/DILEMMAS.md

 # Problem / Paper #1: Eigenvalues are Bad / Limited Features

-Broadly, the problem here is that eigenvalues have a number of properties that render them undesirable for prediction and/or explanation.
+Broadly, the problem here is that eigenvalues have a number of properties that render them undesirable for prediction.
+The main problems are their quasi-linearity, non-locality, and permutation insensitivity at multiple levels.

 ## Primary Issue: Eigenvalue Extraction is "Quasi-Linear"